phillycommunitywireless/phillycommunitywireless/content/en/about.md

 # The Project

+Our team includes volunteers and staff from a wide array of local and national organizations.
+For more information, visit our (People page](https://phillycommunitywireless.org/people/)

 ## Values

 We believe that access to the Internet is a fundamental human right and that independent, community-owned and -operated wireless is a sustainable and scaleable means of digital inclusion.